stratis-storage/ci/blackbox/README.md

 # Stratis blackbox test run script

-The stratis-blackbox-run.sh script builds a set of testing RPM packages of the stratisd and stratis-cli master branches, runs a series of "blackbox" tests against the version of Stratis installed by these packages, and then uninstalls the packages.
+The stratis-blackbox-run.sh script runs a series of "blackbox" tests against the stratisd and stratis-cli packages installed on the system.

 The blackbox test requires three scratch devices, loaded from the `/etc/stratis/test_config.json` file, which contains a JSON array of paths to the scratch devices.